R.C. Blenis

 Poetry Collection

 Before I was a nurse, I was a researcher.
 Before I was a researcher, I was a kid in Georgia who read too much and asked questions that made adults uncomfortable.
-The through-line has always been the same: I want to understand how people make sense of suffering, their own and others', and what it means to show up for someone when understanding isn't possible.
+The through-line is the same: I want to understand how people make sense of suffering, their own and others', and what it means to show up for someone when fixing isn't possible.

 I studied psychology at Georgia Tech and developmental psychology at Cornell, where I spent years in a memory lab studying how people construct the stories they tell about their lives.
-Eventually I left the PhD to do the thing I kept writing about: sit at bedsides rather than behind data sets.
-I earned my nursing degree from Emory and started my clinical life in the emergency department.
+I left the PhD to sit at bedsides rather than behind data sets.
+I earned my nursing degree from Emory and went to work in an emergency department.

 What followed was an education no classroom could have given me.
-I worked the COVID ICU at NYU Langone Brooklyn during the first wave of the pandemic.
+I worked a COVID ICU in Brooklyn during the first wave of the pandemic.
 I managed pediatric and adult psychiatric units, learning what it looks like when systems meant to hold people instead break them.
-I carried what I saw into notebooks, and eventually into poems and essays that tried to be honest about the gap between what we promise patients and what we can actually deliver.
+I carried what I saw into notebooks, and into poems and essays that tried to be honest about the gap between what we promise patients and what we can actually deliver.

 Attention is the beginning of devotion. — Mary Oliver